wagoodman/bridgy/README.md

-  mount         use sshfs to mount a remote directory to an empty local directory unmount       unmount one or more host sshfs mounts list-mounts   show all sshfs mounts update        pull the latest inventory from your cloud provider
+  mount         use sshfs to mount a remote directory to an empty local directory unmount       unmount one or more host sshfs mounts list-mounts   show all sshfs mounts run           execute the given ansible task defined as playbook yml in ~/.bridgy/config.yml update        pull the latest inventory from your cloud provider

 Options: